 That said, the main attraction for visiting Slovenia for white water kayaking is, no doubt, the Soča.
 Known as the Emerald River, it is easy to see why.
 The photos you see of the river have not been enhanced.
 It really does look like that.
 So clear that even in the deepest sections you can see right to the bottom, unless it has been raining hard, in which case it does cloud over.
 But it always maintains its beauty.

-The area is steeped in history, including heavy involvement during the The Great War.
-Remnants of which are still very visible in places.
+The area is steeped in history, including heavy involvement during the The Great War, the remnants of which are still very visible in places.

 When to visit